 The Common Entry Scheme is for students interested engineering as a career, but who may be unsure of what exact area of engineering they would like to work in.
-WD007 is the gateway for the following Level 8 BEng (Hons) degrees in Waterford Institute of Technology:
+WD007 is the gateway for the following Level 8 BEng (Hons) degrees in SETU Waterford:

 There are many types of Engineering, all of which are focussed on making a better world.
 Studying Engineering can lead to exciting career prospects and top salaries across a wide range of industries.